 "Oh, yes!" she exclaimed.
 "You don't know how many times I've wept before the Lord!
 I know I was wrong, and I've truly repented."

-"And you know that you're saved, that you're a child of God through faith in Christ?"
+"And you know that you're a child of God through faith in Christ?"

 Jennifer broke down and wept.
 I put my arms around her.
 "Jennifer, the Bible says in 1 John 1:9, 'If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.'
 Do you believe that?"